WeAreWizards/blog/content/articles/rust-for-web-services.md

 ```
 > **Note:** Rust automatically returns the last value, in that case the Ok() ones.
 Iron handler return type is a Result so I should probably return an Err but it currently works well enough™

-Removing the Err branch errors with the following message `error: non-exhaustive patterns: Err(_) not covered [E0004]`.
+As mentioned earlier, Rust forces us to handle the result properly: removing the Err branch errors with the following message `error: non-exhaustive patterns: Err(_) not covered [E0004]`.

 Pattern matching is obviously not limited to Result and Option and can be used anywhere you would want a if/else or a switch.